department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-10-UAT-edit-as-subtask-default-send-checkbox-ui/conversation-guide.md

 ## Introduction - 2 minutes
 Thanks for joining us today!
 My name is Liz.
 I am a researcher and designer who works on improving the VA.gov website so Veterans can get what they need quickly and easily.

-We’ve invited you to participate today to get your help in testing some technical changes we’ve made to the website.
-The changes we have made aren’t something anyone can see on the screen, but with your help we will be able to check whether we’ve set everything up correctly.
+We’ve invited you to participate today to get your help in testing some changes we’ll be making to the website.
+I'm giving you access to the changes for today's session, and will remove them once we're done.
+If you come back to these parts of the website later today, they'll be different than what you see in this session.

 Before we start, I wanted to go over a few details:
 - **This session should take 30 minutes of your time or less.** It involves me asking you to complete a few small tasks.
 Because I want to make sure we don’t keep you beyond half an hour, I may prompt you with the next question to keep things moving.